K4mey/openbox-arch/README.md

 # Repo
-This repo contains a few of my dots, the rest of this readme is more like a remider of the things the i usually need to setup my arc.
+This repo contains a few of my dots, the rest of this readme is more like a remider of the things the i usually need to setup my Arch OS.

 ## .bin
 Scripts, right now just a screenshot script the runs scrot and send a notification using one of the /Imagens file.